 6. HARD WORK IS ONLY PART OF THE EQUATION

 Many minors and young people working for the first time believe that hard work is all they need to succeed.
 While hard work is very important, more is needed to ensure success.
 Many young people become discouraged and lose their drive and motivation if they are not recognized for their hard work.
-Home and school provides a reward system that gives them the impression that the world is designed the same way.
+Home and school provide a reward system that gives them the impression that the world is designed the same way.
 They get discouraged if they are not recognized or praised for working hard and doing a good job.

 CONSIDERATION

 If a job provides no opportunity for a teenager to learn any of these objectives, we suggest they forgo a job and volunteer instead.
-A teenager will be forgoing income as an incentive but now they are able to be selective of where they want to volunteer.
+A teenager will be forgoing income as an incentive, but now they are able to be selective of where they want to volunteer.
 You can target what industry you want to volunteer in.
 Approaching an organization that you are interested in can be difficult for a teenager.
 They will need all the help they can get from parents or teachers to make it happen.
-If this course is taken the benefits can be exponential for a teenager.
+If this course is taken, the benefits can be exponential for a teenager.

 FINAL THOUGHT